-A solid welcome bonus is a must-have when signing up for a credit card.
+A solid welcome offer is a must-have when signing up for a credit card.

-A welcome bonus or sign-up bonus is a fixed amount of points that the bank has agreed to send you after you spend a predetermined amount of money on your new credit card.
+A welcome bonus or sign-up bonus is a fixed amount of points that the card issuer agrees to give you after you spend a predetermined amount of money on your new credit card.

-These bonuses can range anywhere from 20,000 to 150,000 points depending on the bank and the type of points they are.
-A big welcome bonus could be mean hundreds of dollars in savings towards your next trip.
+These bonuses can range anywhere from 20,000 to 150,000 points depending on the card and the type of points they are.
+A big welcome bonus could mean hundreds of dollars in savings for your next trip.